timclifford/algm-clamav-plugin/README.md

 ## ClamAV Drutiny plugin
-This Drutiny plugin is to be used to provide addtional ClamAV based profiles and policies.
+This Drutiny plugin is to be used to provide additional ClamAV based profiles and policies.

 Note: There is a harmless EICAR text file in the testsuite which is used to check the scans.
 No need to remove this.